superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 - Your app won't fail when a single host fails because another Machine will start up to take over app requests or tasks.
 - If your app has a lot of users, or bursts of high usage, then the Fly Proxy can load balance requests and automatically stop and start Machines based on traffic to your app.
-- You pay only for rootfs when Machines aren't running, not CPU and RAM.
+- You pay only for rootfs when Machines aren't running, not for CPU and RAM.
 Machine rootfs is [cheap](/docs/about/pricing/#stopped-fly-machines), like 18 cents a month for an average Elixir app that uses 1.2 GB of rootfs.

 ## Multiple Machines for apps with services